ericholiveira/studio/README.md

 - Resilient :
 > The system stays responsive in the face of failure.
 This applies not only to highly-available, mission critical systems any system that is not resilient will be unresponsive after a failure.

 This is critical for thoses using nodejs, Studio enforces you to use the best pratices to avoid your process or any of workers to crash.
-And as all your services are written with async flow in mind (and idempotence) it also makes easy to add redundance
+And as all your services are written with async flow in mind it also makes easy to add redundance

 - Elastic :
 > The system stays responsive under varying workload.